-SUBJECT: ONE PASEO: GENERAL PLAN AMENDMENT (GPA), COMMUNITY PLAN AMENDMENT (CPA), PRECISE PLAN AMENDMENT (PPA), REZONE, VESTING TENTATIVE MAP (VTM), SITE DEVELOPMENT PERMIT (SDP), NEIGHBORHOOD DEVELOPMENT PERMIT (NDP), CONDITIONAL USE PERMIT (CUP), STREET VACATION, and EASEMENT ABANDONMENT for the phased construction of a mixed-use development encompassing a maximum of 1,857,440 gross square feet (sf) consisting of approximately 270,000 gross sf of commercial retail (all 270,000 sf comprises the gross leasable area [gla]), approximately 557,440 gross sf of commercial office (536,000 sf gla), approximately 100,000 gross sf consisting of a 150-room hotel, and approximately 930,000 gross sf consisting of a maximum of 608 multi-family residential units.
-The project also would include public space areas, internal roadways, landscaping, hardscape treatments, utility improvements, and parking facilities to support these uses.
-A total of 4,089 parking spaces would be provided throughout the site in subsurface garages, one above-ground parking structure, and small surface lots.
-Associated off-site improvements include frontage improvements, utility extensions, access improvements, and improvements proposed as mitigation for project traffic impacts.
+ONE PASEO: GENERAL PLAN AMENDMENT (GPA), COMMUNITY PLAN AMENDMENT (CPA), PRECISE PLAN AMENDMENT (PPA), REZONE, VESTING TENTATIVE MAP (VTM), SITE DEVELOPMENT PERMIT (SDP), NEIGHBORHOOD DEVELOPMENT PERMIT (NDP), CONDITIONAL USE PERMIT (CUP), STREET VACATION, and EASEMENT ABANDONMENT for the phased construction of a mixed-use development encompassing a maximum of 1,454,069 1,857,440 gross square feet (sf) consisting of approximately 270,000246,500 gross sf of commercial retail including the cinema (all 270,000246,500 sf comprises the gross leasable area [gla]), approximately 557,440492,840 gross sf of commercial office (536,000484,000 sf gla), approximately 100,000 gross sf consisting of a 150 room hotel, and approximately 714,729 930,000 gross sf consisting of a maximum of 608 multi-family residential units.
+The project also would include public space areas (including a 1.1-acre passive-park area), internal roadways, landscaping, hardscape treatments, utility improvements, and parking facilities to support these uses.
+A total of 4,0893,688 parking spaces would be provided throughout the site in subsurface garages, one above-ground parking structure, and small surface lots.
+Associated off-site improvements include frontage improvements, utility extensions, access improvements, and intersection improvements proposed as mitigation for project traffic impacts.
+The proposed development is referred to as the Reduced Main Street Alternative as well as the Revised Project in the Final EIR.

 The 23.6-acre project site is located in the Carmel Valley community within the City of San Diego, California.
 The property is located at the southwestern corner of the Del Mar Heights Road and El Camino Real intersection (Assessor's Parcel Numbers 304-070-43, 304-070-49, 304-070-52, and 304-070-57).
 High Bluff Drive is located directly west of the project site and Interstate 5 (I-5) is a quarter mile to the west of the project site.
-The site is located in the Carmel Valley Community Plan, the Carmel Valley Employment Center Precise Plan, and Council District 1.
+The site is located in the Carmel Valley Community Plan, the Carmel Valley Employment Center Precise Plan, and

+Council District 1.
 The site was previously graded as a part of the North City West Development Unit 2 (i.e., Carmel Valley Employment Center) mass grading under Tentative Parcel Map (TPM) 86-0276, and was planned to be developed with employment center uses.
 The site ranges from approximately 174 feet above mean sea level (amsl) at the southeastern corner to approximately 246 feet amsl at a berm near the northwestern site boundary.
 Most of the project site is terraced into three building pads: northern, eastern, and southern, each with an approximately 15-foot difference in grade elevation.
 The northern pad is the highest at an elevation of approximately 215 feet amsl, with the eastern pad at approximately 200 feet amsl and the southern pad at approximately 185 feet amsl.

 The project site is proposed to be designated as a village site and developed as a Community Village.
 Consistent with this village type, the project proposes the development of a mixed-use "Main Street" village center for the Carmel Valley community providing residential, retail, commercial, hotel, and public space uses within a walkable, pedestrian-scaled environment.
 A rapid bus route is planned to serve the Carmel Valley community.
 This route (Route 473) would extend between Oceanside and the University Towne Center regional shopping mall via Carmel Valley and would occur along the Del Mar Heights Road and El Camino Real corridors.
-The project would provide a transit stop along the El Camino Real project frontage.
+The project would provide a transit stop along the El Camino Real project frontage and one or more shuttle stops within the project site.